- How To Attack a Memphis Weekend

 Let’s be real – a weekend isn’t enough to do and eat it all in Memphis.
 This is a food-focused city with a rich history that demands thoughtful exploration of its deep musical roots and historical civil rights past.

 Advance planning is key to attacking Memphis in a short amount of time.
 Savvy food travelers will research the best Memphis restaurants and bars before their visit, making tough choices regarding what to do and where to eat in Memphis.

 During our Memphis weekend, we made a brief, obligatory stop on infamous Beale Street, a neon-laden, honkytonk street lined with blues bars and restaurants.

 Though popular with tourists, Beale Street offers entertainment without verity – kind of like South Street in Philly, Bourbon Street in New Orleans and Sixth Street in Austin.
 After checking it out briefly, we opted to explore beyond Beale’s neon kitsch.

-We spent our free time exploring the city’s historical sites during the day and imbibing at top Memphis restaurants and bars at night.
+We spent our free time exploring the city’s historic sites during the day and imbibing at many of the top Memphis restaurants and bars at night.
 As food travelers, we wouldn’t have done it any other way.

 Memphis Food Guide

 Often overshadowed by Nashville, Tennessee’s capital city just 200 miles to the east, Memphis is an important culinary destination in its own right.

 Food travelers could spend an entire weekend chowing down on Memphis barbecue and only scratch the surface of the city’s seemingly endless selection of dry and wet ribs.
 However, barbecue is just one part of the Memphis food story.